emk/compose_yml/README.md

 [API Documention](http://docs.randomhacks.net/docker_compose-rs/)

+## Goals

+`docker-compose.yml` is a very useful format, but it's hard to parse and transform correctly.
+This library aims to offer:

+- High-level, type-safe APIs for anything you can find in a `docker-compose.yml` file.
+- Parsing of individual string fields into real objects.
+- Support for working with strings that might contain variable interpolations, and leaving them unparsed when necessary.
+- Canonical representations of fields which may have multiple formats.
+- Easy updates when `docker-compose.yml` gets extended.

+## Building

 You can build this library using stable Rust version 1.11.
 But if you want to develop it, you will get _much_ better error messages using a nightly build of Rust.